-- ASTAR, Simulated Annealing, and MaxFunWalk work with full solutions since at each step they offer settings to all $d_i \in D$ variables.
+- Given D possible decisions, At each era, KEYS and KEYS2 collects statistics on partial solutions where $1, 2, 3, \ldots, |d|$ variables are fixed (where d is the set of decisions) while the remaining D d decisions are made at random. - ASTAR, Simulated Annealing, and MaxFunWalk work with full solutions since at each step they offer settings to all $d_i \in D$ variables.
 In the current form, they cannot comment on partial solutions.
-Modified forms of these algorithms could add in extra instrumentation and extra post-processing to comment on partial solutions using methods like feature subset selection [28] or a sensitivity analysis [61].
+Modified forms of these algorithms could add in extra instrumentation and extra post-processing to comment on partial solutions using methods like feature subset selection (Hall and Holmes 2003) or a sensitivity analysis (Saltelli et al. 2000).

-7 Related Work
+7 Related work

-7.1 Early vs Later Life-cycle Requirements Engineering
+7.1 Early vs later life-cycle requirements engineering